-Even a novice DIYer will find it a snap to install the Amerimax Home Products’ Lock-In Gutter Guard.
+Even a novice DIYer will find it simple to install the Amerimax Home Products’ Lock-In Gutter Guard.
 This screen-type gutter guard is designed to slip under the first row of shingles and then snap over the outer edge of the gutter.
 Its flexible design accommodates four-, five-, and six-inch gutter systems.
 Made from powder-coated steel screen to resist rust, the Amerimax gutter guard will keep leaves and debris out of the gutter while permitting even the heaviest downpour to flow through easily.
 It comes in easy-to-handle three-foot strips and can be installed with no extra tools.

 4. BEST VALUE: FlexxPoint 5” Gutter Cover System

 Reinforced with raised ridges that run the length of strip, the mesh-type FlexxPoint 5” Gutter Cover System offers enhanced protection from sagging or collapse, even under heavy leaf or snow accumulation.
 Made from lightweight aluminum, the rust-proof FlexxPoint gutter guard is available in black, white, brown, and matte.
 It attaches with screws (included) to the outer edge of the gutter and the inside edge snaps into place, so no need to slip it under the shingles.